Currently Enrolling Trials

 Most common adverse reactions associated with metformin:

-Synjardy comes with a boxed warning for the risk of lactic acidosis, a serious metabolic complication that can occur due to metformin accumulation during treatment with Synjardy.
-The risk increases with conditions such as renal impairment, sepsis, dehydration, excess alcohol intake, hepatic impairment, and acute congestive heart failure.
+Synjardy comes with a Black Box Warning for the risk of lactic acidosis, a serious metabolic complication that can occur due to metformin accumulation during treatment with Synjardy.
+The risk increases with conditions such as renal impairment, sepsis, dehydration, excess alcohol intake, hepatic impairment and acute congestive heart failure.